davexunit/gnumaku/README.md

 The Allegro 5 game library has been chosen for it's simplicity and use of OpenGL accelerated rendering rather than software rendering.

 Through the power of Guile, it is possible to write very awesome bullet patterns easily.
-Using a simple implementation of coroutines it is very easy to write scripts that seem to execute concurrently, but without the problems of multithreading.
+Using coroutines it is very easy to write scripts that seem to execute concurrently, but without the problems of multithreading.
 Here's what a bullet script might look like:

     (define (player-shot player)